Why It Matters

 Health Care Access

 GAO has been tracking the VA's struggles to oversee its health care system since at least 2010.
-The core recommendation in this area: VA should take steps to fully meet leading practices for managing risk across its health care system, so it can better respond to threats that could compromise the quality and timeliness of veterans' care.
+The core recommendation is that the VA should take steps to fully meet leading practices for managing risk across its health care system so it can better respond to threats that could compromise the quality and timeliness of veterans' care.

 This issue appears on GAO's High Risk List under the designation "Managing Risks and Improving VA Health Care."
 That it has remained there across multiple administrations, Democratic and Republican alike, underscores how deeply structural the problem is.
-For veterans navigating a system that serves millions of patients across hundreds of facilities, the gap between GAO's recommendations and VA's implementation is not abstract.
+It affects veterans navigating a system that serves millions of patients across hundreds of facilities.

 The Electronic Health Records Debacle